You landed your dream job but it’s turned into a nightmare because of a difficult colleague in the office.

 Before we even consider more typical conflicts arising between colleagues, if you are in a situation at work that is unsafe – you must address it immediately.

 If you are being harassed – verbally or physically – based on your gender, age, race, religion, or for any other reason, alert human resources immediately and file a formal complaint.

 If you don’t have a human resources department, you will need to decide if the situation warrants quitting immediately.
 Should it be a serious enough situation, where you feel your safety is in jeopardy, contact proper authorities without delay.

-2. What is the problem?
+2. What is the Problem?

-If your personal safety isn’t an issue, take some time to figure out what the actual problem is with the difficult colleague.
+If your personal safety isn’t an issue, take some time to figure out what the actual problem is with the difficult co-worker.
 Removing the person from the problem sometimes helps in identifying the issue.